project-lighter/lighter/docs/basics/config.md

 <br/>
 #### Criterion/Loss

-Similar to overriding models, when exploring different loss types in Lighter, you can easily switch between various loss functions provided by libraries such as `torch` and `monai`.
-This flexibility allows you to experiment with different approaches to optimize your model's performance without changing code!!
-Below are some examples of how you can modify the criterion section in your configuration file to use different loss functions.
+Just as you can override models, Lighter allows you to switch between various loss functions from libraries like `torch` and `monai`.
+This flexibility lets you experiment with different optimization strategies without altering your code.
+Here are examples of how to modify the criterion section in your configuration to use different loss functions:

 === "CrossEntropyLoss"
     ```yaml